Rubus eriocarpus

 Rubus eriocarpus is a Mesoamerican species of brambles in the rose family.
-It grows in Central America and in central and southern Mexico, from Panamá to Puebla.
+It grows in Central America and in central and southern Mexico, from Panama to Puebla.

 Rubus eriocarpus is a prickly, hairless shrub.
 Leaves are palmately compound with 3 or 5 leaflets, the undersides appearing whitish because of a coating of wax.
 Flowers are white.
 Fruits are cylindrical or spherical.